 Directed by James Mangold | Written by Mangold, Scott Frank, and Michael Green | 137 min

 We’re in 2029 and things are much as they are now just slightly more shitty… plus self-driving trucks.
 Wolverine—now going by his aliases Logan aka James Howlett—is a limo driver working somewhere near the Mexican border.
 He’s in rough shape, his vaunted healing ability is starting to fail him, so he’s self-medicating.
-He’s also scoring anti-seizure medication for his mentor Charles Xavier (Patrick Stewart), who’s holed up—and in even rougher shape than Wolverine—in an abandoned factory just over the border, joined by the sunlight-sensitive mutant Caliban (Stephen Merchant).
+He’s also scoring anti-seizure medication for his mentor Charles Xavier (Patrick Stewart), who’s holed up away from people—and in even rougher shape than Wolverine—in an abandoned warehouse just over the border, joined by the sunlight-sensitive mutant Caliban (Stephen Merchant).
 Looking for Wolverine is a woman named Gabriella (Elizabeth Rodriguez), travelling with a little girl, Laura (Dafne Keen), who has gifts of her own.
 And they’re being hunted by a group of cyborgs called Reavers, led by an unpleasant dude named Pierce (Boyd Holbrook).
 Behind it all is a nasty scientist played with relish by the always welcome Richard E. Grant.

 If you have a history with Wolverine and Professor X it will help, but you could still come to this film as a blank slate and find plenty to engage.
-It refers to the legacy, but doesn’t lean on it.
+It refers to a legacy, but doesn’t lean on it.
 Logan is damaged and cynical, any lingering sense of duty bled away by too many disappointments in his life, and Jackman is entirely convincing.
 Stewart gives an award-worthy performance as a man still able to locate his conscience through the haze of drugs and failing health.
 And Keen goes from adorable to electric, another recent example—see Lion and Moonlight—of a child actor matching or surpassing the adults around them.